-- continue our research and development efforts and submit INDs for BMF-219 and any other product candidates; - · conduct preclinical studies and initiate clinical trials; - seek marketing approvals for any product candidates that successfully complete clinical trials; - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges; - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities, whether alone or with third parties, to commercialize any product candidates for which we may obtain regulatory approval, if any; - obtain, expand, maintain, enforce and protect our intellectual property portfolio;
+- · continue our research and development efforts and submit additional INDs; - conduct preclinical studies and clinical trials;

-- · hire additional clinical, regulatory and scientific personnel; and - · operate as a public company.
+- seek marketing approvals for any product candidates that successfully complete clinical trials; - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges; - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities, whether alone or with third parties, to commercialize any product candidates for which we may obtain regulatory approval, if any; - obtain, expand, maintain, enforce and protect our intellectual property portfolio; - hire additional clinical, regulatory and scientific personnel; and - operate as a public company.

-We will need to raise additional capital in the future to fund our operations, including to complete clinical trials for any product candidates.
+We may need to raise additional capital in the future to fund our operations, including to complete clinical trials for any product candidates.
 If sufficient funds on acceptable terms are not available when needed, we could be required to significantly reduce our operating expenses and delay, reduce the scope of, or eliminate one or more of our development programs.

-We do not have any manufacturing facilities or personnel.
 We currently rely, and expect to continue to rely, on third parties for the manufacture of our product candidates.
-All of our product candidates are small molecules and are manufactured in synthetic processes from available or custom synthesized starting materials.
+All of our product candidates are small molecules and are manufactured with synthetic processes from available or custom synthesized starting materials.
 The chemistry is scalable and uses commonly available pharmaceutical equipment in the manufacturing process.
 We expect to continue to develop product candidates that can be produced cost-effectively at contract manufacturing facilities.
 In addition, we do not yet have a marketing or sales organization or commercial infrastructure.
 Accordingly, we will incur significant expenses to develop a marketing and sales organization and commercial infrastructure in advance of generating any product sales.